 Toggle: English / Spanish

-A voiding cystourethrogram is an x-ray study of the bladder and urethra that is done while the bladder is emptying.
+A voiding cystourethrogram is an x-ray study of the bladder and urethra.
+It is done while the bladder is emptying.

 Cystourethrogram - voiding

-The test is performed in a hospital radiology department or in a health care provider's office by an x-ray technician.
+The test is performed in a hospital radiology department or in a health care provider's office.

 Contrast dye flows through the catheter into the bladder.
 This dye helps the bladder show up better on x-ray images.